Generic name: benztropine (oral/injection) (BENZ troe peen)

 What is benztropine?

-Benztropine is used together with other medicines to treat the symptoms of Parkinson's disease (muscle spasms, stiffness, tremors, poor muscle control).
+Benztropine is used with other medicines to treat symptoms of Parkinson's disease, such as stiffness or tremors.

 Benztropine may also be used for purposes not listed in this medication guide.